 Charities who are overdue in providing their yearly reporting to the ACNC, or who have had compliance action taken against them, are not eligible to download the Registered Charity Tick.

 Stewardship is a deeply held value

 The principle of stewardship is more than a priority for Compassion, it’s a deeply held value.

 We believe we are called to be good stewards of finances so millions more children can be reached with the Good News of the gospel and released from poverty in Jesus’ name.

 Want more info or to check out our financials for yourself?
 Feel free to!
-You can view full financials dating back to 2012 here.
+You can view them here.